jbkunst/highcharter/README.md

 ## Licence

+The libraries are available under different licenses depending on whether it is intended for commercial/government use, or for a personal or non-profit project.

 **Highcharts (http://highcharts.com) is a Highsoft product which is not free for commercial and Governmental use.**

 ## Code of Conduct